 Your liver works overtime

 You know too much alcohol is bad for your liver, but do you know why?
 Located above the stomach and right below the diaphragm, the liver is the second largest organ in the body, and it plays a major role in metabolism.
-It’s also responsible for changing harmful substances you consume into non-toxic ones that won’t cause damage, or releasing them from your system.
+It’s also responsible for changing harmful substances you consume into non-toxic ones that won’t cause damage.
 However, during this process, the body creates a chemical compound called acetaldehyde.
 The Delaware Department of Health and Social Services says your liver turns the compound into an acid, which can enter your bloodstream.
 This is what causes feelings of nausea, vomiting, heartburn, and those other unwanted side effects in the morning.

 You can do lasting damage